jackwadden/ANMLZoo/Levenshtein/README.md

 Input streams to Levenshtein automata consist of character strings of undetermined length.
 The Levenshtein automaton will report any matches within the given edit distance in the character string.

 ### **Standard Inputs**
 The `DNA_20x10.input` input file was constructed using the strings contained in the `DNA_width20_x10.txt` input file.
-Each pattern string is separated by three characters "` | `" to help read the edit distance results easier when viewing in Dan Kramp's <a href="http://automata9.cs.virginia.edu:9090/#">ANML Viewer</a> from the University of Virginia.
+Each pattern string is separated by three characters, "` | `", to help read the edit distance results easier when viewing in Dan Kramp's <a href="http://automata9.cs.virginia.edu:9090/#">ANML Viewer</a> from the University of Virginia.

 ## References